geekgirljoy/PinkParadiseIsland/README.md

 # Versions

-You can run Pink Paradise Island in your browser with WebGL however you will get a much better experience (higher FPS and better textures) using the native Windows, MacOS or Linux apps.
+You can run Pink Paradise Island in your browser with WebGL however you will get a much better experience (higher FPS, less load time, better textures etc.) using the native Windows, MacOS or Linux apps.

 ## WebGL
 You can view Pink Paradise Island online using the link below.

+    Note: Click the blue double arrows button below the player for full screen.

 #### Run In Browser: [Pink Paradise Island](https://geekgirljoy.github.io/PinkParadiseIsland/WebGL/index.html)